ece191-team-b/livox_ros2_driver/README.md

 &ensp;&ensp;&ensp;&ensp;![Broadcast Code](images/broadcast_code.png)

-&ensp;&ensp;&ensp;&ensp;***Note :***

-&ensp;&ensp;&ensp;&ensp;X in the figure above corresponds to 1 in MID-100_Left/MID-40/Horizon/Tele products, 2 in MID-100_Middle, and 3 in MID-100_Right.
+Note: The X in the figure above corresponds to 1 in MID-100_Left/MID-40/Horizon/Tele products, 2 in MID-100_Middle, and 3 in MID-100_Right.

 ## 4. Launch file and livox_ros2_driver internal parameter configuration instructions

 ### 4.1 Launch file configuration instructions

-All launch files of livox_ros2_driver are in the "ws_livox/src/livox_ros2_driver/launch" directory.
+All launch files of livox_ros2_driver are in the "~/livox_ros2_driver/launch" directory.
 Different launch files have different configuration parameter values and are used in different scenarios :

 | launch file name          | Description                                                  |
 | ------------------------- | ------------------------------------------------------------ |